BIGJRA/BIGJRA.github.io/rejuv.md

 Grab the *Dragon Scale* on the left of the summit.

-Head up to the top when you’re ready.
+Head up to the top when you're ready.
 The first battle:

 Renegade Giratina (Volcano Top Field)